Data Centers in Drummondville

 Network & Connectivity Ecosystem

 Internet Exchange Points (IXPs): Public peering is limited within Drummondville itself.
-Most network peering is conducted privately or routed through major exchange points in Montreal, ensuring efficient traffic exchange across North America.
+Most high-volume traffic exchange and peering occurs privately or through the primary regional hub in Montreal.

-Bare Metal: Bare metal server options are available, providing dedicated, high-performance computing.
-Providers like OVHcloud offer solutions suitable for compute-intensive workloads that require direct hardware access.
+Bare Metal: Bare metal server options are available, offering dedicated, high-performance computing.
+Providers like OVHcloud offer solutions that serve the Quebec market.

 Power Analysis